 4. Wired vs Wireless

-You’ll find that most modern headphones offer both wired and wireless options.
-Wireless brings another level of convenience for cyclists as they no longer have to deal with wires tangling or hindering their movements.
-Of course, you’ll still want the wired option to be there in case you’re just gonna be listening to your favorite playlist or audiobook at home.
+You will find that most modern headphones offer both wired and wireless options.
+Wireless brings another level of convenience for cyclists.
+They no longer have to deal with wires tangling or hindering their movements.
+Of course, you will still want the wired option to be there in case you want to listen to your favorite playlist or audiobook at home.